 5 Grand Caverns Drive

 Like so many caves, Grand Caverns was discovered when someone simply stumbled on it, in this case a hunter retrieving traps.
-Bernard Weyer discovered the cave in 1804 and within two years tours were being led through it.
-In the thick darkness, tourists imagined ghosts, demons and all those denizens of the underworld were just at their heels.
-The weird formations were transformed into manifestations of nightmares: Dante’s Inferno and George Washington’s Ghost among them.
+Bernard Weyer discovered the cave in 1804, and within two years tours were being led through it.
+In the early days, standing in the thick darkness tourists imagined ghosts, demons and all those denizens of the underworld were just at their heels.
+The weird formations were transformed into manifestations of nightmares and named accordingly: Dante’s Inferno and George Washington’s Ghost among them.
 At Dante’s Inferno especially—a hole-like formation with rock that seemingly melts towards the mouth of Hell—tourists were warned of evil spirits there that would extinguish candles or torches: the only sources of light here.

-- Grand Caverns.
+- “History.”
+Grand Caverns.
 Accessed 24 May 2013.

 - Lamb, Elizabeth.
 “Paranormal activity in the Caverns.”
+WHSV.
 26 June 2012.

 - Twisted Paranormal Society of Virginia.
 Grand Caverns.
 Accessed 24 May 2012.